 Being a Coastal percussionist is a huge commitment that should not be taken lightly.
 All members are required to attend Band Camp that begins prior to the start of the Fall semester.
 Once classes begin, rehearsals are held MWF 3:30-6:00pm with a nightly section rehearsal during the week until the end of the fall semester.
 All percussionists are required to attend all home football games, parades, pep rallies, and other predetermined functions of the Marching Band in the Fall.
 Each member must be able to commit to all these requirements.

-Coastal Band Hall 8am - Registration 9am-noon - Rehearsal Noon-1pm - Lunch on your own 1-5pm - Rehearsal
+Coastal Band Hall Noon - Registration Noon-7pm - Dinner on your own

 Here are some preliminaries you'll need to know: